Annual weed program

 In some circumstances we treat environmental weeds which are not listed under the Catchment and Land Protection Act 1994 including non-indigenous native species which have the potential to be invasive such as Sallow Wattle and Cootamundra Wattle.

-For more information on common weeds across the shire, Macedon Ranges, Mount Alexander and Mitchell Shire councils joined forces to produce a weeds of Central Victoria guide.
+For more information on common weeds across the shire, Macedon Ranges, Mount Alexander, Mitchell Shire, Bendigo and Hepburn councils joined forces to produce a Weeds of Central Victoria Guide.

 Agriculture Victoria has more information on identifying and the eradication of State prohibited weeds.